Mode stability for the Teukolsky equations on Kerr-anti-de Sitter spacetimes: Introduction and main results

 \subsection{Final comments}

 We comment briefly on how the above results will be used for our program (see the discussions before and at the end of Section~\ref{sec:introTeuk}).
-In a follow-up paper we will prove the following result: \begin{theorem*}[in preparation] All solutions to the Teukolsky system~\eqref{Teusys} on Kerr-adS spacetimes satisfying the Hawking-Reall bound~\eqref{est:HRboundoriginal} and a slow rotation hypothesis ($ak\ll 1$ is sufficient) are bounded and decay in time with an inverse logarithmic decay rate. \end{theorem*}
+In a follow-up paper we will prove the following result:\\

+\emph{All solutions to the Teukolsky system~\eqref{Teusys} on Kerr-adS spacetimes satisfying the Hawking-Reall bound~\eqref{est:HRboundoriginal} and a slow rotation hypothesis ($ak\ll 1$ is sufficient) are bounded and decay in time with an inverse logarithmic decay rate.}\\

 The proof of the theorem will exploit that for sufficiently large angular parameters $\ell \geq \ell_c(M,a,k)$, the (inhomogeneous) Regge-Wheeler equations produced by the physical space Chandrasekhar transformation theory are perturbations (under the slow rotation hypothesis) of decoupled wave equations with positive conserved energies.
 See the Regge-Wheeler equations~\eqref{Teusys2}, the conserved energies~\eqref{eq:energySadS} and Remark~\ref{rem:coercivity} in the Schwarzschild-adS case.
 The boundedness and decay results of~\cite{Hol09,Hol.Smu13} can be applied to such equations, and these properties can be integrated back to the original Teukolsky solutions (see the proof of Theorem~\ref{thm:boundedSadS}).
 In the finite angular regime $2\leq \ell \leq \ell_c$, where the Regge-Wheeler potential is negative, the above analysis fails.
 However, here Theorem \ref{thm:main} or the full mode stability result of Theorem~\ref{thm:fullmode} in a resonance expansion of the Teukolsky quantities can be used to obtain directly the boundedness and decay.\\